-You have been advised to have an investigation known as a gastroscopy (OGD), during which the endoscopist is planning to treat aspecific problem with your oesophagus (gullet).
+You have been advised to have an investigation known as a gastroscopy (OGD).
+We will also undertake a treatment called 'banding' for swollen veins (varices) in your gullet (oesophagus).

 This procedure requires your formal consent and this booklet has been written to enable you to make an informed decision in relation to agreeing to the investigation.